HolgerGraef/hgbackup/README.md

 - careful when root (/) folder is added as backup source
 - estimate remaining time in progress
 - enable user to modify backup periodicities, excluded and optional list
-- hard links are created in backup destination, but no MD5 sum is recorded, which provokes "MD5 sum not found" in check_verdict() (they are not detected by os.path.islink()) -> fix this

 ### TODO GUI
 - do not "refocus" on window when launching a new progress if it's hidden